-On the heels of an unprecedented school year that forced educators to improvise teaching music through virtual means, many are left wondering what the new normal for music education will look like going forward.
-One thing that has become clear is the need for long-term digital solutions—no matter the educational setting—and with more federal funding available than ever before, many are turning to SmartMusic to address their online practice needs.
-With a roadmap in place for reopening schools and the integration of more in-person instruction, educators will find value in learning how SmartMusic’s features and tools can be applied beyond digital spaces, and in the physical classroom as well.
+One thing that has become clear since the beginning of the COVID-19 pandemic is the need for long-term digital solutions—no matter the educational setting.
+With more federal funding available than ever before, many turned to SmartMusic to address their online practice needs.
+Now that instruction has shifted back to in-person environments, educators will find value in learning how SmartMusic’s features and tools can be applied beyond digital spaces, and in the physical classroom as well.

 Here are 9 ways that music teachers can use SmartMusic as a classroom tool:

 1. Project music on-screen to demonstrate musical concepts.

 One way of using SmartMusic in the physical classroom is by displaying music on a Smartboard or projector so that all students can view the same piece of music at the same time.
 Teachers have been known to play exercises on screen while students follow along and count, or hum specific intervals or harmonies.
 Some teachers also may choose to display an example or line from one of the hundreds of method books available to talk through musical concepts, fingerings, time signatures, dynamics, note values, and much more.

 2. Use SmartMusic as an accompanist during choir and other rehearsals.

 Teachers can also take advantage of SmartMusic’s professional accompaniment recordings for students to play or sing along with during rehearsals.
 Whether working with a soloist, a section, or the entire ensemble, teachers can play the accompaniment track, metronome, or individual parts live in class and walk around the room to listen to individual students or sections and provide immediate, in-person feedback.
 Choir directors may choose to play just the piano accompaniment, or turn on a specific part, while having students of another section sing against it.